litexlang/litex-official-documents/Homepage.md

-# Litex: Scale Formal Reasoning in AI Age, By Making It Accessible to Everyone
+# Litex: Scale Formal Reasoning By Making It Simple For Everyone

 **version v0.1.10-beta (not yet ready for production use)**
 *Jiachen Shen and The Litex Team*